 “You could stand to lose a few yourself,” Dana quipped from behind her.
 She whirled around to face the tip of his sword.
 The Amazon stomped her way closer.
-Surrounded, Emzara thought.
-I’d rather die than surrender and face him.
+Emzara was surrounded, but she would’ve rather died than face her father without having given it her all.
 She was about to make the extremely foolish move of spinning and slashing the front of Shay’s legs.
 If she had tried it, Shay would have brought her leg down and snapped the sword in half and Dana would have thrust his weapon directly into one her kidneys.

 “Over here,” Shem called out to all of them.
 They turned to see him standing on an adjacent car with Buck held in front of him and well off his feet.
 Shem had his knife to the Leprechaun’s throat.
 “Hand the pearl to my sister,” he ordered, “Or he doesn’t see the other side of this bridge.”

 Dana and Shay stared impotently at the little boxer.
 They knew Shem was a murderer.
 Calling the bluff could leave them all soaked in blood.
 Shay started to lower her mace, but kept the pearl out of reach.